Arity Approximation of $\infty$-Operads: Introduction

 \subsubsection{Acknowledgements}

-First and foremost, I wish to express my deep gratitude to my advisor, Tomer Schlank, whose strong belief and encouragement gave me the courage to push through challenging times.
+First and foremost, I wish to express my deep gratitude to my advisor, Tomer Schlank, for his guidance and support.
 His inspiring talent for dodging mathematical obstacles were incredibly helpful at every stage of this project.
 I wish to thank Shay Ben Moshe, my academic brother, whose detailed comments on a first draft were invaluable, and to all members of the Seminarak group for many useful conversations.
-Among them I'm especially grateful to Lior Yanovski, who's insights were crucial in making this project take off and to whom I owe most of my knowledge of higher category theory.
-I wish to also thank\textit{} Rune Haugseng for his valuable suggestions regarding early aspects of this work and Jan Steinebrunner, for many interesting and fun conversations which were crucial in shaping my understanding of this subject.
+Among them I'm especially grateful to Lior Yanovski, for useful insights regarding early aspects of this work.
+I wish to also thank Rune Haugseng for his valuable suggestions and Jan Steinebrunner, for many interesting and fun conversations which were crucial in shaping my understanding of this subject.